Frozen-Projects/FF_PDFium/README.md

-# USED LIBRARIES
+# DEPENDENCIES
-Windows and Android Binaries<br />
+1- Windows and Android Binaries<br />
 https://github.com/bblanchon/pdfium-binaries

-# DEPENDENCIES
-1- In order to view online PDF files, you have to use a HTTP Client plugin.
+2- In order to view online PDF files, you have to use a HTTP Client plugin.
 You can use ours or get one from Github/Unreal Marketplace or write your own.<br />
 https://github.com/FF-Projects-UE/HTTP_Client

-2- Extended Variables for bytes and font related functions<br />
+3- Extended Variables for bytes and font related functions<br />
 https://github.com/FF-Projects-UE/ExtendedVars

 # TARGET PLATFORM
-* This is a "runtime" plugin.
+This is a "runtime" plugin.
 It won't work on editor.
-* It supports Windows and Android for target platform.
+It supports Windows and Android platforms as target.

 # HELPER FUNCTIONS
-* Unreal blueprints doesn't support TArray64<uint8> (more than 2GB size).
+Unreal blueprints doesn't support TArray64<uint8> (more than 2GB size).
 So, in order to support this kind of large PDFs, we use ByteObject64 from our Extended Variables plugin..

 # PDFIUM SYSTEM FUNCTIONS
 * IsPDFiumIntialized
 * Create Document
 * Open PDF from file
-Open PDF from Memory
+* Open PDF from Memory

 # PDFIUM READ FUNCTIONS
 * <b>PDFium - PDFium Get Pages</b>: It will give a Map of (Key: Texture2D, Value: Width and Height) pages as textures.